raimohanska/ourboard/README.md

 ## Github Issues Integration

-1. Create an r-board and an Area named "new issues" (case insensitive) on the board.
+1. Create a board and an Area named "new issues" (case insensitive) on the board.
 2. Add a webhook to a git repo, namely
-    1. Use URL https://r-board.herokuapp.com/api/v1/webhook/github/{board-id}, with board-id from the URL of you board.
+    1. Use URL https://www.ourboard.io/api/v1/webhook/github/{board-id}, with board-id from the URL of you board.
     2. Use content type to application/json
     3. Select "Let me select individual events" and pick Issues only.
 3. Create a new issue or change labels of an existing issue.